 Becoming a follower of Christ in my late 20s initiated an adventure that continues to this day.
 My faith experience, as well as my training practice aligns with Dr. Dan Allender’s observation:

 "You have been damaged.
 But you have great hope.
 The mercy of God does not eradicate the damage, at least not in this life, but it soothes the soul and draws it forward to a hope that purifies and sets free.
 Allow the pain of the past and the travail of the change process to create fresh new life in you and to serve as a bridge over which another victim may walk from death to life."

-The ADOH peer facilitator workbook and training experience foundation is built on an interdenominational Christian with an incarnational belief (God in Christ; loving, supporting and equipping others through people).
+The ADOH peer facilitator workbook, training experience, and community is grounded in the loving, supporting and equipping others through people.
 Regardless of where someone is on their spiritual journey, all are welcome.
 While I support statements of faith on which churches across denominational lines and Christian ministries and organizations stand, I chose the Nicene Creed to reflect mine.
 I love the breadth, depth, height and scope of its history.
 When I read or speak these ancient words, I reflect on all those who’ve gone before us, that great cloud of witnesses.
 Oh what stories they tell.
 Stories of triumph and failure, of great sorrows and great joy.
 Of Him.

 Hope-filled lives experience joy

 I RELISH joy-filled moments with family, friends, and peers - and those I meet along this journey in our incredibly complex, sometimes brutal, but still astonishingly beautiful world.

 I experience great joy connecting with our children and grandchildren - in person and through the wide range of possibilities today.

 I enjoy listening to... perhaps better said, experiencing a wide range of music... and the same could be said about watching movies, favorite television shoes (OH the joy of Netflix) traveling, walking, exercise, cooking, and the arts in all their forms.